servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/advanced/KoalaGuide.md

 ![CSS minified outputs](img/Koala7.png)

-If not already defined so, set the output path of `darkCustom.css` to `darkCustom.min.css` in the same directory.
+If not already defined so, set the output path of `customTheme.css` to `customTheme.min.css` in the same directory.
 Similarly set the minified output files for all .css files.

-Lastly compile `darkCustom.css` to `darkCustom.min.css`.
-Select `darkCustom.css` then select the `yuicompress` Output Style, and click on the `Compile` button.
+Lastly compile `customTheme.css` to `customTheme.min.css`.
+Select `customTheme.css` then select the `yuicompress` Output Style, and click on the `Compile` button.

 ![yuicompress](img/Koala8.png)